adilylz07/chargeSquare/README.md

 2. You should receive a JSON response with the requested data.

+## CI/CD Pipelines

+The project uses GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD).
+The pipeline includes the following stages:

+### Lint
+- Checks the code quality using Maven Checkstyle.
+- Ensures that the code adheres to the project's coding standards.
+- Command: `mvn checkstyle:check`.

+### Test
+- Runs unit tests to verify the correctness of the application.
+- Command: `mvn test`.

+### Build
+- Builds the project and creates a JAR file using Maven.
+- Command: `mvn clean package -DskipTests`.

+### Deploy
+- Deploys the application to a Kubernetes cluster using Helm.
+- Uses `kubectl` and Helm to configure and deploy the application.
+- Verifies the deployment by ensuring the pods and services are running.

+For more details, refer to the `.github/workflows` directory in the repository.

 ## Postman Collection

 A Postman collection is available for testing the API.
 Follow these steps to use it:

 1. Download the Postman collection file [here](https://github.com/adilylz07/chargeSquare/blob/main/chargeSquare.postman_collection.json).
 2. Open Postman and import the collection:
    - Click on `Import` in the top-left corner.
    - Select `File` and upload the downloaded `chargeSquare.postman_collection.json` file.
 3. Use the imported collection to test the available API endpoints.

 ## Notes